Rio-than/Gen-Data-analysis/README.md

 Raising stakeholder awareness on the importance of data-driven cancer program design.

 ## Accomplishments we're proud of
-Built a full-stack, modular analysis pipeline combining SQL, Excel, and Tableau.
+Built a  modular analysis pipeline combining  Excel, and Tableau.

 Designed intuitive visuals that can be understood by clinical and non-clinical users.